DavidVentura/blog/blog/raw/minimizing-linux-boot-times/POST.md

 }
 ```

-After running this as init, I got the exit code[^1] on the panic logs:
+After running this as init, I got the exit code on the panic logs:
 ```
 Kernel panic - not syncing: Attempted to kill init! exitcode=0x00000400
 ```
+<smaller>_Aside: Why is the exit code shifted left?_</smaller>

 but my `Hello!` message was nowhere to be found.